lyubogankov/adventofcode2022/day09/README.md

 ## [Part one description](https://adventofcode.com/2022/day/9) (adventofcode.com)

+#### tl;dr

-**tl;dr**:  Wrote unit tests (which were hugely helpful with debug and development), supported by a robust simulation state printout function with three levels of granularity to compare to the puzzle description's worked examples.
-Made a perfectly looping gif of a spiralling rope for fun!
+[Wrote unit tests](#unit-testing-test_solutionpy) (which were hugely helpful with debug and development), supported by a [robust simulation state printout function](#worked-example-one-animation) with three levels of granularity to compare to the puzzle description's worked examples.
+Made a [perfectly looping gif of a spiralling rope](#bonus---perfectly-looping-gif-bonus_movespy) for fun!